-Anatomy of the Eye Series: The Tear Film, Lids, and Lacrimal Glands
+Anatomy of the Eye: The Tear Film, Lids, and Lacrimal Glands

-Continuing our series on the anatomy of the eye, we’ll discuss the rest of the structures on the surface of the eye before we jump into the globe (eyeball) itself.
+In order to understand the anatomy of the eye, we will discuss the structures on the surface of the eye before we jump into the globe (eyeball) itself.

 There are several structures on the surface of the eye: